Janus Atlas - Multi-Timeframe Auto-Levels¶

 - β Previous day levels

-Rationale: Combination of intraday and swing levels.
+Rationale: Combination of intraday and multi-day levels.

-For Swing Trading (Daily charts):¶
+For Multi-Day Analysis (Daily charts):¶

 Recommended Levels: